 The main risks influencing the ARAG Group's risk profile are market risk and underwriting risk.
-The solvency capital requirement (SCR) relating to market risk was €763,810 thousand (December 31, 2022: €669,917 thousand).
+The solvency capital requirement (SCR) relating to market risk was €936,277 thousand (December 31, 2023: €763,810 thousand).
 The primary sub-risks in this regard were equity risk and credit risk.
 Underwriting risk comprises non-life underwriting risk and health underwriting risk.
-Overall non-life underwriting risk was measured with a solvency capital requirement of $\leq 166,544$ thousand (December 31, 2022: $\leq 141,612$ thousand).
+Overall non-life underwriting risk was measured with an SCR of €228,247 thousand (December 31, 2023: €166,544 thousand).
 The relevant non-life underwriting sub-risks were accumulation risk and reserve risk.
-The solvency capital requirement for health underwriting risk was $\leq 195,431$ thousand (December 31, 2022: $\leq 136,699$ thousand).
-A material component of this is the risk from health insurance that is operated on an actuarial basis similar to that of life insurance.
-The biggest sub-risks here were lapse risk and disability-morbidity risk.
+The SCR for health underwriting risk was €223,625 thousand (December 31, 2023: €195,431 thousand).
+A material component of this is the risk from health insurance that is calculated on an actuarial basis similar to that of life insurance.
+The biggest sub-risk in this regard was lapse risk.